tienduy-nguyen/demo-jekyll-with-jaspers2/_posts/2020-07-25-build-your-personal-website-without-spending-any-money-using-jekyll-and-github-pages.md

 Jekyll is a static site generator extremely popular.
 It is GitHub co-founder Tom Preston-Werner's popular Ruby open source program.
 It prompts developers to transform your plain text into static websites and blogs.
 Jekyll is the engine behind GitHub Pages, which you can use to host sites right from your GitHub repositories.

 Jekyll is built with Ruby programming language.
-I'am now learning the web developement with Ruby & Ruby on Rails at [The Hacking Project](https://www.thehackingproject.org/).
+I'm now learning the web development with Ruby & Ruby on Rails at [The Hacking Project](https://www.thehackingproject.org/).
 So if you're coming from a Ruby/ROR background like me, you'll want to check in with Jekyll.

 So let's see how I create my personal blog. **And don't forget that will be totally free.**